-- Use Drugs Wisely: All of the available chemical dewormers fall into 3 major groups of drugs.
-You need
+- Use Drugs Wisely: All of the available chemical dewormers fall into 3 major classes of dewormers.

-to recognize which ones are in each group because once worms become resistant to one
+You need to recognize which ones are in each class because once worms become resistant

-member of the group, they will be resistant to the other members of the group.
+to one drug in a class, they will be resistant to the other drugs of that class.
 Drugs

 that are not FDA approved for use in sheep and/or goats can only be used following